heiditm/heiditm.github.io/melanoma.md

 <img src="images/melanoma boxplot.png"/>

-- There seems to be a critical time frame of 5 years based on the status of the patients for all stages (which matches the initial research for the survival rates)
+- A critical time frame of 5 years based on the status of the patients for all stages (which matches the initial research for the survival rates)